Sonnet 473

 Sonnet 471

-When gods do give the choice of blade or pen
+Where gods do give the choice of blade or pen

 Some choose keen edge for glint of gloried steel,

-Where hubris hails the vice of haughty men
+There hubris hails the vice of haughty men

 To take with force what merit will not yield.

-There some use ink o’er blood to inure rage
+Still some use ink o’er blood to inure rage

-In tenets sure inequity assuage
+In tenets sure inequity assuage—

-Abetting cause in tempered credence clear.
+Upholding cause in tested credence clear.

-And who stands right or wrong oft points of view,
+And who stands right or wrong, oft points of view;

-Where gritted time abrades and wears away
+Yet grinding time abrades and wears away

-The sheen that purposed logic once imbued.
+The righteous sheen pure logic once imbued.

 Though despots scheme believing might is right,